-- Participation in a workshop on the TIR Convention held in Geneva on February 8, 2023 under the theme: "Implementation of the TIR Convention Challenges and Opportunities" organized by UNECE and IRU. - The holding of a TIR workshop for IGAD countries that are members of the OIC, in Djibouti on March 1 and 2, 2023, in collaboration with UNECE and IRU. - Consultations with ISDB and other partners such as UNCTAD and UNECE to explore the possibility of carrying out the following activities in 2024: - Workshop to raise awareness of the importance of adopting the International Road Transport Conventions (TIR and CMR) for OIC member countries in sub-Saharan Africa; - Training workshop on the digitization of transport procedures (e-TIR) between cross-border posts.
-The first project will involve the Chad-Sudan project in 2024.
+Participation in a workshop on the TIR Convention held in Geneva on February 8, 2023 under the theme: "Implementation of the TIR Convention - Challenges and Opportunities" organized by UNECE and IRU.

+- The holding of a TIR workshop for IGAD countries that are members of the OIC, in Djibouti on March 1 and 2, 2023, in collaboration with UNECE and IRU. - ICDT, in collaboration with the IsDB, UNECE, IRU, and CETMO, plans to organize a regional workshop on "Road Connectivity and its Impact on Regional Trade in Atlantic Africa", scheduled for 25-26 June 2025 in Casablanca, Kingdom of Morocco.
+The objective of the workshop is to raise awareness among Atlantic African countries, particularly within the Morocco-Gabon Arc, about the importance of implementing the TIR and CMR Conventions.
+The event will emphasize the need to establish effective road connectivity in partnership with key stakeholders in the transport and trade sectors.

-Implementation of the WTO TFA Category C:
+4. Implementation of the WTO TFA Category C: